georust/rinex/rinex-qc/README.md

-RINex / GNSS QC
+RINEx / GNSS QC
 ===============

-The QC library is GNSS post processing core library.
+The `Qc` library, standing for Quality Control, is a GNSS post processing core library.
-It is capable of answering the demanding tasks of precise navigation, in just a few lines of code.
-It currently supports both RINex and optionnally SP3, but other format may be introduced in the future.
+It is capable of answering the demanding tasks of precise navigation, and other similar GNSS post processing tasks.

+## Supported File formats

+The `Qc` library currently manages many formats, and more may be introduced in the future.

+The following RINEx formats are supported:

+- Observation RINEx
+- Navigation RINEx
+- Meteo RINEx
+- IONEx

+Other supported formats:

+- SP3

+The library does not support the following format (as of today):

+- DORIS RINEx

 ## Workspace